niemopen/niem-naming-design-rules/ndr6src.md

 # 12. Rules for NIEM messages in XML

-**Rule 12-1 (XML)(Constraint):** A message in XML format MUST be schema-valid, as assessed against a conformant schema document set, composed of reference and/or extension namespace representations.
+**Rule 12-1 (XML)(Constraint):** XML messages are schema-valid || A message in XML format MUST be schema-valid, as assessed against a conformant schema document set, composed of reference and/or extension namespace representations.
 (N5R 12-1)

 The schemas that define the exchange must be authoritative.
 Each is the reference schema or extension schema for the namespace it defines.
 Application developers may use other schemas for various purposes, but for the purposes of determining conformance, the authoritative schemas are relevant.